oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

 ### Network Setup Requirements for Oracle RAC on OCNE

+Configure network interfaces for Oracle RAC deployment in OCNE.

 Complete the Multus and Flannel network requirements for OCNE.
 An Oracle Clusterware configuration requires at least two interfaces:

-* A public network interface, on which users and application servers connect to access data on the database server.
+1. **Public network** interface: Users and application servers connect to access data on the database server.
-* A private network interface, on which internode communication between cluster member nodes takes place.
+2. **Private network** interface: Used for internode communication between cluster member nodes.

 To create these required interfaces, you can use the following pod networking technologies with your Kubernetes cluster:

-* Flannel: This is the default networking option when you create a Kubernetes module.
+* **Flannel**: This is the default networking option when you create a Kubernetes module.
 We use Flannel for the Oracle RAC public network.
 For Oracle RAC on OCNE, we support default pod networking with Flannel.
-* Multus: You can set up the Multus module after the Kubernetes module is installed.
+* **Multus**: You can set up the Multus module after the Kubernetes module is installed.
 Multus is installed as a module on top of Flannel.
 By default in Kubernetes, a pod is configured with single interface (and loopback)-based selected pod networking.
 To enable Kubernetes' multi-networking capability, Multus creates Custom Resources Definition (CRD)-based network objects, and creates a multi-container networking interface (CNI) plug-in.
 The Kubernetes application programming interface (API) can be expanded through CRD itself.
-For the Oracle RAC private network, you must configure Multus to have multiple network cards on different subnets, as described [here](https://docs.oracle.com/en/database/oracle/oracle-database/19/rackb/install-configure-rac-olcne.html#GUID-46911DE1-AA25-4B38-9D3E-845B5528B2FD).
+For the Oracle RAC private network, you must configure Multus to have multiple network cards on different subnets, as described in [_Oracle Real Application Clusters Installation on Oracle Cloud Native Environment Oracle Linux x86-64_](https://docs.oracle.com/en/database/oracle/oracle-database/19/rackb/install-configure-rac-olcne.html#GUID-46911DE1-AA25-4B38-9D3E-845B5528B2FD).

 ### OCNE Worker Node Configuration

-* When configuring your Worker node servers, follow these guidelines, and see the configuration Oracle used for testing.
+Configure resources and networking for Oracle RAC node pods.

-Each OCNE worker node must have sufficient resources to support the intended number of Oracle RAC Pods, each of which must meet at least the minimum requirements for Oracle Grid Infrastructure servers hosting an Oracle Real Application Clusters node.
+* Each OCNE worker node must have sufficient resources to support the intended number of Oracle RAC Pods, each of which must meet at least the minimum requirements for Oracle Grid Infrastructure servers hosting an Oracle Real Application Clusters node.

 * The Oracle RAC Pods in this example configuration were created on the machines "qck-ocne19-w1", "qck-ocne19-w2" and "qck-ocne19-w3" for Oracle Real Application Clusters (Oracle RAC):